Whitney Nic James

 July 7, 2020 by Whitney 2 Comments

-Whenever I enter a new season, I meditate on one or more Bible verses.
-I call these “anchor scriptures”.
+I meditate on one or more Bible verses whenever I enter a new season.
+I call these “anchor scriptures.”
 Sometimes I look them up on my own or, on many occasions, I’ll be led to a particular verse (or verses) during my quiet time with the Lord.
 Either way, having a scripture to meditate and lean on can be extremely helpful when navigating through a new life season.

-Since my theme for the month of July is “Refresh”, here are 7 Bible verses to help renew and refresh the spirit:
+Since my theme for July is “Refresh,” here are 7 Bible verses to help renew and refresh the spirit:

 Bible Verses to Renew and Refresh